 A subrange of the vast Sangre de Cristo Mountain Range, the Spanish Peaks offer a wide variety of recreational activities.
 The most popular are undoubtedly mountain climbing, hiking, and horseback riding.
 There are trails that lead to the summits of the mountains where hikers can enjoy the majestic view of the entire wilderness from the top.

 National Natural Landmark

 Situated in the San Isabel National Forest, west of Trinidad, Spanish Peaks is one of the most spectacular examples of exposed igneous dikes.
 Designated in 1976, this natural landmark engulfs an enormous 37,678 acres.
 Parts of it are located on both federal and private land, so watch for signs when visiting.

-West Spanish Peak is the higher of the two, rising to 13,626 feet of elevation and 12,683 feet for East Spanish Peak.
+West Spanish Peak is the higher of the two, rising to 13,626 feet in elevation, and 12,683 feet for East Spanish Peak.

 Spanish Peaks is also a designated national wilderness area in Colorado, offering a plethora of outdoor recreation.
 These unique dikes are produced when volcanic material is crammed into fractures and faults before it hardens.
 More than five hundred dikes are thought to reside in this national natural landmark.